bcgov/entity/docs/Way of Working/PR-Process.md

     a) Reviewers can refuse due to load
     b) Team can suggest others
 4)  Only the person starting a conversation can resolve it.
-5) PRs must be looked at by reviewers within 24hrs or receieving them.
+5) PRs must be looked at by reviewers within 24hrs of receieving the PR.
 6) Last reviewer must squash and merge.